jmdiegel707/Vex-2023-34-Notebook/README.md

 We then began brainstorming more efficient ways to get triballs over the middle bar, beacuse our bot can, but the balls don't always.

 #### September 14, 2023
-Fourth Practice
+4th Practice

 We spent the whole practice brainstorming (and a little bit of socializing) how to get triballs over the middle.
 While some were in the right orientation to slide right over, others would press under the bar, where they obviously won't fit.
 We decided we needed a plate on an incline that was just low enough to scoop under the ball.
 While that gets the balls unstuck and pushes them up as you drive towards the mid-bar, the ball sometimes fell back onto our bot and gets stuck there.
 We eventually realized we needed a second vertical plate about an inch behind the first inclined one to help fully push the ball over the middle.

 #### September 19, 2023
-Fifth Practice
+5th Practice

 We constructed the buldozer design we dicussed last practice.
 It took us longer than it should have.

 #### September 26, 2023
-Sixth Practice
+6th Practice

 Tonight was a brainstorming night.
 With our bot fairly stable, we needed to expand.
 We mainly brainstormed ideas for elevating the robot and a little about a catapult.

 #### October 3, 2023
-Seventh Practice
+7th Practice

 This notebook was originally written poorly, so while Isaac looked at videos of other programs and teams' bots for ideas, James rewrote the previous few practices.
 Later, we  began looking into the programming.
 While our wheels give us the capability to strafe and move in 4 dementions, we were only taking advantage of forward/backward movement, and inherintly turning.
 We found a useful diagram of all the movement that mecanum wheels offer: